yclim95/project-management-foundation/README.md

 ```
 1. Main Point: Involve several groups (with representative from each group) to discuss the requirements for the project.
 2. Might help to obtain buy-in from the departments that attend.
+3. Example (Focus Group)
+- Which technique would you most likely use to gather valid requirements and get buy-in from various departments?
+- Why?
+(This type of requirements gathering is usually face-to-face and is best for obtaining buy-in or agreements from several groups.)
 ```